mikepenz/Android-ActionItemBadge/README.md

 You can find all available addons here: https://github.com/mikepenz/Android-Iconics#2-choose-your-desired-fonts

 ## UPGRADE NOTES
+#### < 4.0.0
+- If you come from a version prior 4.0.0 you will have to upgrade to AndroidX and Iconics v4

 #### < 3.0.0
 - If you come from a version prior 3.0.0 you will have to rename some classes, and the default styles also found a new place.
 Just check out the updated sample app for all the changes.